MrDomainAdmin/PII-Generator/README.md

 Credit Cards are generated using https://github.com/gustavofrizzo/CreditCardValidator and are luhn-valid

 Social Security Numbers are generated using a random number generator -> into the ###-##-#### format.

+FSUtil.exe, a native windows tool, is used to generate the file.
+This tool ran a lot faster than all of the native C# writefile examples that I found.